COVID-19 Updates for Doctoral Students

 The GPC will review and (if appropriate) approve RCC course plans based on their accordance with the course distribution requirements specified above and their academic rigor.
 The GPC will monitor the historical record of GPAs for courses selected on the RCC, and may ask a student to revise the student's RCC plan if the plan is judged to be insufficiently rigorous.

 RCC plans may need to change after the start of the semester or between the first and second semester of the RCC.
 Typical circumstances that may necessitate a revision include course cancellations and a change in the student's research area and/or research advisor.
 Revised RCC plans require GPC approval.
-Requests for modifications to RCC plans should be submitted via the RCC form prior to the deadlines listed below in order to give the GPC sufficient time to review the request before the add/drop deadline.
+Requests for modifications to RCC plans should be submitted via the RCC form prior to the add/drop deadline for the term..

 GPC approval is required for dropping a course after the above dates and will only be given in rare circumstances.
 Changes in research area and/or research advisor are not sufficient reasons for dropping an RCC course.